NathanMcMillan54/novusk/README.md

 A kernel for operating systems

+---
+Don't try running on a real machine it hasn't been tested yet

 ### TODO:
 - [ ] Kernel clock
 - [ ] File I/O for operating systems